-The Criminal Division's Office of International Affairs (OIA) obtains from foreign countries evidence and other assistance (e.g., freezing of accounts and forfeiture of funds) needed in criminal investigations and prosecutions.
+The Criminal Division's Office of International Affairs (OIA) secures the return of fugitives from abroad and obtains from foreign countries evidence and other assistance (e.g., freezing of accounts and forfeiture of funds) needed in criminal investigations and prosecutions.
 These efforts support the National Drug Control Program activities: Disrupt Domestic Drug Trafficking and Production, and Strengthen International Partnerships.
 The Division quantifies their drug-related MLAT requests closed which is a measure of OIA's drug-related work during a fiscal year.

+Number Number of Drug-Related Mutual Legal Assistance Treaties (MLAT)

+Requests Closed

-Number of Drug-Related Mutual Legal Assistance Treaties (MLAT) Requests Closed FY 2011 Actual FY 2012 FY 2013 FY 2014 FY 2014 Actual Target Actual FY 2015 Target Actual Actual laiget Actual 244 237 192 N/A 106 N/A
+FY 2012 FY 2012 FY 2013 FY 2014 FY 2015 FY 2015 FY 2016

+Actual Actual Target Actual Target

+237 192 106 N/A 121 N/A